sinaahmadi/KurdishHunspell/README.md

 ### Lexicon annotation

 As a rule-based method, Hunspell needs an annotated lexicon to which the morphological rules are applied.
 To this end, we use the lexicographic material provided by the [FreeDict project](https://freedict.org/) and [Wîkîferheng, the Kurdish Wiktionary](https://ku.wiktionary.org/).
 In addition, [Wikidata](https://www.wikidata.org) is consulted to extract proper names.
-The transliteration of the Latin-based script of Kurdish into the Latin-based one is carried out using [Wergor](https://github.com/sinaahmadi/wergor).
+The transliteration of the Latin-based script of Kurdish into the Arabic-based one is carried out using [Wergor](https://github.com/sinaahmadi/wergor).
 Each lemma in the lexicon is manually tagged with part-of-speech, its formation type (derivational/inflectional) and further morphological properties.
 In addition, composing parts of compound forms are specified using a hyphen.
 This way, the annotated lexicon is also used within the [Kurdish Tokenization project](https://github.com/sinaahmadi/KurdishTokenization).

 According to the morphological rules, lemmata in our lexicons are tagged using the following flags.
 If the flags don't make much sense to you, the part of speech tags, i.e. `po` flag, will hopefully do as they are provided according to the [Universal Dependency tags](https://universaldependencies.org/u/pos/index.html).
 The annotated lexicon is available at [ckb-Arab.dic](ckb/ckb-Arab.dic).